 - 55.3 billion water bottles – 12.5 billion recycled bottles = 42.8 billion bottles in our landfills per year

 The scary part?
 Plastic takes thousands of years to decompose.
-That is one billion dollars worth of plastic just sitting in landfills, and it’s estimated that our recycle rate is declining further than current standards.
+That is one billion dollars worth of plastic just sitting in landfills.
+Estimates show that our recycle rate is declining further than current standards.

 What Does A Water Filter Do?